Kitware/trame/docs/content/docs/trame_v2_migration.md

 # From v1 to v2

-Trame v2 is a coming and has several breaking changes.
-Some features of trame v1 have been removed but in general the migration should be mostly manageable at the top of your files by tweaking imports and variables definitions.
+Trame v2 has arrived, introducing several breaking changes.
+Some features of trame v1 have been removed but in general the migration is straightforward by tweaking imports and variables definitions.
+The following example code shows how v1 code is implemented in v2.

 ## Main code change